-The Centre sends out a monthly programme to all its registered Members and Associates.
+The Centre sends out a monthly programme by email to all its registered Members and Associates.
 If you are not registered but would like to be added temporarily to this mailing list, please email to that effect; you will then receive the Visitors & Enquirers programme for three or four months (after which you will automatically be removed from the list unless you have requested otherwise).

 Notes about DC & TS membership

 “As a self-governing branch of the Theosophical Society, the DC is essentially a members-only group but it has regular open sessions on Fridays and Sundays when new people can join.
 Once someone starts coming on a regular basis, I usually ask them to register as an Associate; this is a temporary/trial membership which is free and allows newcomers to assess the DC as well as putting them on the email distribution list.